syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 # Create or Generate PDF file in ASP.NET Core

+Syncfusion Essential PDF is a [.NET Core PDF library](https://www.syncfusion.com/pdf-framework/net-core/pdf-library) used to create, read, and edit PDF documents in ASP.NET core.
+This library also offers functionality to merge, split, stamp, forms, and secure PDF files.

 In your ASP.NET Core application, add the following assemblies to use Essential PDF:

 * Syncfusion.Compression.Portable.dll